 Now the key to optimizing your SMM is to understand that the vast amount of users share and like content, but never actually read it, i.e. don't click through to your web site.
 So likes and shares are not the metrics that bring the best leads.
 What you really want is to focus on the posts that get the most click-throughs.

 Once people click through to your website though, are they just reading that one blog post, or are they clicking through to your other pages?
 Are they subscribing to the newsletter?
 Are they buying products?
 The answer to these question are in the Pixel.
 Facebook offers this amazing tool and gives you insight into the behavior of your visitors.
-Together with Google Analytics it is the nexus between SMM and SEO: comparing the data from Google and Facebook will allow your to make a judgment.
+Together with Google Analytics it is the nexus between SMM and SEO: comparing the data from Google and Facebook will allow your to make a sound judgment.

 The results may be surprising.
 We recently implemented an SMM strategy for a company in the factory automation sector who believed that any potential client would come primarily from organic search results.
 After we set them up with social channels, a blog strategy and then put the Facebook Pixel on their site, we found that within six months they had four times more conversions from social than from organic search results.
 It seems counter intuitive, but the truth is, consumers do not always know what they are looking for, and those actively searching for you might not be your best clients.